Much of America has stopped celebrating Columbus Day, but the explorer remains revered in Italy

 “There’s a firewall of Italianness that has prevented the critique from breaking through and garnering a meaningful following,” Busi said.
 Toppling his statues “feels like an attack on our nationality.”

-This summer, a national newspaper launched a campaign to collect signatures: #HandsOffColumbus.
+This summer, a national newspaper publicized a campaign to collect signatures: #HandsOffColumbus.
 Facebook groups were formed.

-“More than 500 years after his death [Columbus] has to suffer new insults,” Francesco Giubilei and Marco Valle wrote in the conservative newspaper Il Giornale in July.
+“More than 500 years after his death [Columbus] has to suffer new insults,” Francesco Giubilei and Marco Valle wrote in the newspaper, Il Giornale, in July.
 “Thinking that by destroying his statues and eradicating his memory one may solve [U.S. society’s racial tensions] is hypocritical and wrong.”

 Andrea Castanini, deputy editor of Genoa’s Il Secolo XIX daily, said his newspaper has published several pieces about the attacks on Columbus statues in the United States, with Italians voicing their dissent.
 “He’s a local hero, and residents were defending him, for what that’s worth.
 They are very proud of him,” Castanini said.